 Warning: Do not use dietary supplements without permission.

-Instead of buying supplements of unknown quality, consumers are encouraged to use fresh white button mushrooms in their daily diet.
+Instead of buying food supplements of unknown quality, consumers are encouraged to use fresh white button mushrooms in their daily diet.
 According to experts, adding white button mushrooms to meals is not only safe but also brings significant health benefits.

 White button mushrooms not only provide a new direction in supporting cancer treatment, but also strengthen the belief in the "food as medicine" trend in modern medicine.